More

 • Devising a single patching strategy that seamlessly addresses a diverse IT landscape filled with a mix of operating systems and software applications presents a unique challenge.

-Resource limitations hinder effective patch management in Windows systems for many organizations:
+Resource limitations hinder effective Windows patch management for many organizations:

 • Smaller IT departments might find it difficult to manage the constant flow of new patches.